reyhanegh/Google_scrapping/README.md

 A simple Python tool to scrape Google search results using Selenium and BeautifulSoup.
 This project allows you to extract titles and URLs from Google search results and save them to a file.

-This GIF demonstrates how the scraper loads Google search results using Selenium and extracts the page titles with BeautifulSoup.
+The GIF below shows Google search results loaded with Selenium and the page titles extracted with BeautifulSoup.
 All results are automatically saved into a text file.

 <p align="center">
   <img src="result.gif"/>